Josef Charvát: After World War II

-As a doctor, he participated in the Prague Uprising in May 1945.
+As a medical doctor, he participated in the Prague uprising in May 1945.
 He was a member of the Masonic lodge Nation No. 1 in Orient Prague and the Serbian Academy of Sciences and Arts.

 In 1945, he founded the internal clinic at Charles University in Prague and was its head until 1970.
 In the 1950s, he later tried to refute ideological misinterpretations from the field of biology.
 He avoided positions tied to political affiliation.
 In 1969, he was briefly rector of Charles University.
 However, the rector's inauguration did not take place after the August 1968 occupation.
 A year later, he gave up the management of the clinic, but worked there as a researcher.

 He is the founder of Czech endocrinology, his main field.
 He also dealt with stress, immunology and further education of doctors.
 He was a promoter of medical cybernetics and genetics.
 He was the first in the world to use insulin as a catalyst for nutrition in states of weakness and exhaustion.
 He is the author of the so-called Charvát diet for rapid weight loss, now abandoned.

 He supported the tradition of an ethical, scientific and synthetic view of the patient and the entire field of internal medicine.
 He wrote medical-humorous popular articles and also philosophical works.
 He was based on the humanist tradition; he used synthetic thinking.
 He is the author of reflections that integrate medicine into a wider context.
 His main professional work is the book Diseases of Glands with Internal Secretion (1935).